What is and isn’t hidden gradual water damage?

-Put simply, the damage needs to be hidden, and it needs to be caused by an internal water pipe or tank.
+Damage needs to be hidden, and caused by an internal water pipe or tank.

 Examples of Hidden Gradual Damage Claims:

-- Leaking pressure pipe in the wall behind the shower.
-The leaking water slowly causes rot in the wall lining and floorboards.
+- Shower’s pressure pipe behind wall was leaking and slowly rotted wall lining and floorboards.

 How much cover do I get?

-What is not a Gradual Water Damage Claim?
+What will not be a Gradual Water Damage Claim?

-- Leaking window frame which causes rain to leak onto the window sill.
+- Leaking window frame causes rain to leak onto the window sill and rot.

-- Water leaking onto the floor from a faulty washing machine (unless from a hidden pipe).
+- Water leaking onto the floor from a faulty washing machine (unless the leak was from a hidden pipe).